 Consider the abilities and backgrounds of all your students and decide when and how to introduce and differentiate lesson content, activities, or concepts.

 If the background cards are missing or broken, you can download them from the Additional Resources section of the Teacher Support box.

 - Before class, build three scenes from The Three Billy Goats Gruff and put them aside until it is time to tell the story (see the activity card below for suggested scenes; you may substitute a different story that is more relevant to your class).

-- Tell the children they are going to listen to a famous story called The Three Billy Goats Gruff, which has talking goats and a troll as characters.
+Tell the students they are going to listen to a famous story called The Three Billy Goats Gruff, which has talking goats and a troll as characters.

-- After telling the story, discuss it and ask the children to recall what happened.
+After telling the story, discuss it and ask the students to recall what happened.

-- Give each child a stand and assign him or her one part of the story so that one child builds the beginning, one child builds the middle, and one child builds the end.
-Activity tip: If the children have difficulty recalling the story, reread or retell the part they are trying to build.
+Activity tip: If the students have difficulty recalling the story, reread or retell the part they are trying to build.
 They may also look at a picture book version of the story or the model photos associated with this lesson for ideas.

 - What happened in your part of the story?

 - Which characters were involved?

 Discuss the importance of a sequence of events, or the order in which things happen in a story.
 Talk about the importance of the sequence of events in The Three Billy Goats Gruff.
 Encourage the students to talk about why the order of events matters in this story.

 - Why is it important to tell the story in the correct order?